-But subsequent to its notice of appeal, Antero filed motions in the Circuit Court of Doddridge County, Business Court Division for relief under Rule 60(b) of the West Virginia Rules of Civil Procedure and for a preliminary injunction.
-Petr's Br. at 10-11; AR 1-2.
-Then, on October 15, 2020, it filed with this Court a Rule 7(g) Motion for Leave to File Additional Documents with Appendix or Supplemental Appendix (hereinafter, "Rule 7(g) Motion") comprised of the records and briefs related to those subsequently-filed motions at Business Court.
-And in its Petitioner's Brief in this appeal, Antero included four assignments of error, Petr's Br. at 1, and five arguments, id. at 19-30, which relied on its Supplemental Appendix.
+But subsequent to its notice of appeal, Antero filed motions in the Circuit Court of Doddridge County, West Virginia Business Court Division for relief under Rule 60(b) of the West Virginia Rules of Civil Procedure and for a preliminary injunction.
+Petr's Br. at 10-11.
+It did not (as Antero implies) file these motion in the Circuit Court of Ritchie County, West Virginia Business Court Division.
+AR 3.
+Then, on October 15, 2020, it filed with this Court a Rule 7(g) Motion for Leave to File Additional Documents with Appendix or Supplemental Appendix (hereinafter, "Rule 7(g) Motion") comprised of the records and briefs related to the motions it subsequently filed in Doddridge County.
+And in its Petitioner's Brief in this appeal, Antero included four assignments of error, Petr's Br. at 1, and five arguments, id. at 18-28, which relied on its Supplemental Appendix.
 In Assignments of Error 2 and 3, it argues that a notice issued by the Tax Commissioner in June of 2020 (hereinafter, the "June 2020 Notice"), must be applied retroactively and that the Tax Commissioner's failure to do so is arbitrary and capricious and in violation of the West Virginia Administrative Procedures Act, W. Va.
 Code §§ 29A-1-1 et seq. (hereinafter, the "APA"), and due process.
 Petr's Br. at 1.
 But it admits that the Tax Commissioner has since withdrawn the June 2020 Notice.
 Petr's Br. at 5-6 n.11.
-In Assignments of Error 4 and 5, it contends that the Tax Commissioner's exclusion of postproduction expenses from the average annual industry operating expense deduction violated state and federal due process principles as well as dormant Commerce Clause principles.
+In Assignments of Error 4 and 5, it contends that the Tax Commissioner's exclusion of post-production expenses from the average annual industry operating expense deduction violated state and federal due process principles as well as dormant Commerce Clause principles.
 Petr's Br. at 1.
 Eleven days later, the Tax Commissioner objected to Antero's Supplemental Appendix.
-Then, on January 13, 2021, the Business Court denied Antero's Rule 60(b) and preliminary injunction motions for lack of jurisdiction.
+Then, on January 13, 2021, the Doddridge County, Business Court denied Antero's Rule 60(b) and preliminary injunction motions for lack of jurisdiction.
 And on January 28, 2021, this Court refused Antero's Rule 7(g) Motion noting that the supplemental appendix documents "were not part of the record before the circuit court at the time of entry of the appealable order."
-Corrected Order, No. 20-0530 (W. Va.
+Corrected Order, No. 20-0579 (W. Va.
 Jan.
 28, 2021).
 In the same order, this Court also set the timeline for the remaining briefing for this appeal.